The Battle of Flodden: Reflections, Rememberance, and Tartan

 The Flodden Commemorative Tartan

-Moved by these enduring sentiments, Gordon Nicolson created the Flodden Commemorative Tartan to mark the battle’s 500th anniversary.
+Moved by these sentiments, Gordon Nicolson designed the Flodden Commemorative Tartan to mark the battle’s 500th anniversary.
 Woven in Selkirk by Lochcarron of Scotland, where the losses of Flodden were deeply felt, the tartan symbolises unity in remembrance:

 “What Flodden means to me is that we stand upon sacred ground where the blood of our ancestors was spilled and soaked the soil at the Battle of Flodden in 1513.
 That’s why we ride on horseback - to commemorate our ancient ancestors and what they fought and died for.
 Seeing over 300 people on horseback brings a spine-chilling feeling… it makes us all proud to be Scottish.”